 We are a party to a pending litigation matter brought by TeamSava d.o.o.
 Beograd, or TeamSava, and other related parties.
 The plaintiffs filed a Statement of Claim in May 2021 in Tel Aviv District Court in Israel, alleging claims, among other things, that we breached the terms of a commercial contract relating to services provided by TeamSava and related parties in connection with the sourcing and administrative management of personnel in Serbia who provided game development services exclusively for us.
-The pending litigation seeks damages of 27.3 million New Israeli Shekels (NIS) (or approximately \$8.8 million based on prevailing exchange rates as of December 31, 2021).
+The pending litigation seeks damages of 27.3 million New Israeli Shekels (NIS) (or approximately \$7.7 million based on prevailing exchange rates as of December 31, 2022).
 We believe that the claims are without merit and we intend to vigorously defend against them; however, there can be no assurance that we will be successful in the defense of this litigation.
 Our range of possible loss could be up to 27.3 million NIS based on the claim amount of the litigation, but we are not able to reasonably estimate the probability or amount of loss and therefore have not made any accruals.

-On March 2, 2021, a lawsuit was filed in the Superior Court of California, Los Angeles County, by a purported Acies shareholder in connection with the Business Combination: McCart v.
+On March 2, 2021, a lawsuit was filed in the Superior Court of California, Los Angeles County, by a purported Acies shareholder in connection with the Acies Merger: McCart v.
 Acies Acquisition Corp., et al. (Sup.
 Ct.
 L.A.
-County) (the "Complaint").
-The Complaint names Acies and members of Acies' board of directors as defendants.
-The Complaint alleges breaches of fiduciary duties against members of Acies' board of directors and aiding and abetting the board of directors' alleged breaches of fiduciary duties against Acies.
-The Complaint also alleges that the registration statement for the Business Combination was materially deficient and omitted and/or misrepresented material information including, among other things, certain financial information, certain details regarding Acies' financial advisors, and other information relating to the background of the Business Combination.
-The Complaint generally seeks to recover damages related to the Business Combination.
+County) (the "McCart Complaint").
+The McCart Complaint names Acies and members of Acies' board of directors as defendants.
+The McCart Complaint alleges breaches of fiduciary duties against members of Acies' board of directors and aiding and abetting the board of directors' alleged breaches of fiduciary duties against Acies.
+The McCart Complaint also alleges that the registration statement for the Acies Merger was materially deficient and omitted and/or misrepresented material information including, among other things, certain financial information, certain details regarding Acies' financial advisors, and other information relating to the background of the Acies Merger.
+The McCart Complaint generally sought to recover damages related to the Acies Merger.
 The lawsuit was voluntarily dismissed by the plaintiff on August 6, 2021.

-Another purported Acies shareholder sent a demand letter on February 19, 2021, making similar allegations as those made in the Complaint and demanding additional disclosure regarding the Business Combination.
+Another purported Acies shareholder sent a demand letter on February 19, 2021, making similar allegations as those made in the McCart Complaint and demanding additional disclosure regarding the Acies Merger.
 We have not received any further correspondence from such shareholder.